fransfela/fransfela.github.io/_posts/en-us/2023-11-07-danish-sound-day-health-wellbeing-reflection.md

 ## From Guerrilla Recordings to World-Class Research

 Fast forward to yesterday's event at Rigshospitalet, and the contrast couldn't be starker.
-Here, in one of Europe's leading research hospitals, teams of PhDs and clinicians are systematically studying what we were fumbling toward in that Jakarta ICU—except with proper funding, institutional support, and cutting-edge technology.
+Here, in one of Europe's leading research hospitals, teams of PhDs and clinicians are systematically studying what we were fumbling toward in that Jakarta ICU, except with proper funding, institutional support, and cutting-edge technology.

 The keynote session featured researchers from Copenhagen Hearing & Balance Center walking us through their work.
-They're not just recording soundscapes—they're designing interventions.
+They're not just recording soundscapes, they're designing interventions.
 Soundscapes that help schizophrenia patients manage auditory hallucinations.
 Audio systems that optimize hospital environments for better sleep.
 Hearing aids that blur the line between correction and augmentation.

 One presentation in particular stuck with me.
 Katalin Vikuk and Anders Bargum talked about their work using carefully designed audio to help patients with schizophrenia regain control over intrusive voices.
 The approach is elegant: instead of suppressing hallucinations (which often doesn't work), they introduce external sounds that patients can *learn* to distinguish from internal ones, slowly rebuilding a sense of auditory agency.